jdr479/CS305_Module_5/CONTRIBUTING.md

 # CONTRIBUTING
-### People contributing to this file: Johnathan Ray, Eduardo De La Rosa
+### People contributing to this file: Johnathan Ray and Eduardo De La Rosa (EduardoDeLaR)